Welcome to the July edition of bare ingredients

 Prep: 15 minutes plus minimum 4-12 hours marinating

 Cook: 5 minutes

 Prep: 5 minutes

 Cook: 50-60 minutes

 Sarah's Seasonal Recipe List has been updated with great ideas, which can be found below.
-Also, we have the December's guide to the best seasonal produce.
+Also, we have the July's guide to the best seasonal produce.
 It is our "What to eat now" guide for those who are looking to get the most out of their local ingredients.
 There are Northern Hemisphere and Southern Hemisphere articles.